 Arriving in the UK

-For Study Abroad students your first day at City will be 18 September 2019 and we recommend you arrive a few days before to acclimatise and to settle into your accommodation.
+For Study Abroad students your first day at City will be 18 September 2019 (for autumn start) or 15 January 2020 (for spring start) and we recommend you arrive a few days before to acclimatise and to settle into your accommodation.

 The UK Border